Zero-footprint coverage analysis for critical software

 How does RapiCover Zero work?

-RapiCoverZero uses two inputs from which to produce structural coverage results.
-The first of these is a branch trace collected while the program under analysis is executed, while the second is a disassembly of the executable.
-From these, it can understand both the program structure and the events that occurred during the program execution, allowing it to perform structural coverage analysis and produce coverage results.
+RapiCoverZero uses two types of inputs from which to produce structural coverage results.
+The first is the executable file and a disassembly of it, and the second is a branch trace* collected while the program under analysis is executed.
+From these inputs, RapiCoverZero can understand both the program structure and the events that occurred during the program execution, allowing it to perform structural coverage analysis and produce coverage results.

 -